domeniczz/xuecheng-edu-project/docs/DOCKER-ENV.md

-You can build the docker environment on your own if you like.
+You can build the docker environment for this project on your own if you like.

 Below are the instructions of installing each tool in docker.

+> **NOTE:** If you're running Docker in Windows, it's recommended to run docker commands in the WSL distribution for better compatibility.
+Otherwise, you may encounter some weird errors, for example, failed to mount directories in WSL to docker containers.
+>
+> **NOTE:** Remember to check if the target directory of `--volume` exists in docker container, if not sure, you can create a test container first to find target directory in container.
+>
+> **NOTE:** Before running a Docker container, if you mount a volume to it, make sure

 ## MySQL